masaun/zk-supply-chain-management-sytem-in-sp1/circuits/circuit-for-supplier/README.md

-# ZK for Supply Chain in SP1 / Succinct
+# ZK circuit for Supplier

 ## Introduction

-- SP1 / Succinct would be used for generating/verifying a ZKP, which is attested to the document of supply chain
+- This is the ZK circuit (on top of SP1 zkVM) for a Supplier to order a Manufacturer to manufacture these batch/lot of goods.

 <br>